 What kind of time commitment you are willing to give to learn tips for new investors?
 Are you a part-timer or already a full-timer?

 If you are a part-timer, the learning curve will be different vs a full-timer.
-So let’s assume you are a part-timer.
+So let’s assume you are a part-timer looking tips for new investors.
 And you want to create a supplementary side income & if you really make it big than someday you want to replace your current job/business with a full-time trading career.

 Well, now we need to choose the asset class that better fits your situation.
 The choice of asset class depends entirely on your local regulatory environment as well as the size of your initial & ultimate investment.
 Some of the asset classes include: